jverzani/CalculusWithJulia.jl/README.md

 The notes expect that this package is installed, as it also provides a handful of conveniences for the task.

-In addition to the html pages, there are other versions of the same material that can be generated, such as `ipynb` notebooks or `pdf` files.
-See the `runtests.jl` file for details.

 ## Contributing